OpenFn/kit/packages/cli/README.md

 ## Structred/JSON logging

-By default all log will be printed as human-readable strings.
+By default all logs will be printed as human-readable strings.

 For a more structured output, you can emit logs as JSON objects with `level`, `name` and `message` properties:
 ```